bids-apps/brainiak-srm/README.md

 		  {participant,group}   Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel).
+		                        By nature, SRM is done in the group level.

 		optional arguments:
 		  -h, --help            show this help message and exit